 Q&A: How do different groups define school shootings?

-An advocacy group that supports stricter gun laws says the attack that killed 17 people at a Florida high school on Wednesday was the 18th in the U.S. in the first 45 days of 2018.
+An advocacy group that supports stricter gun laws says the shooting that killed 17 people at a Florida high school on Wednesday was the 17th incident of gunfire at a U.S. school so far this year.
+Of the 17 incidents, one was a suicide, two involved active shooters who killed students, two involved people killed in arguments and three involved people who were shot but survived.
+Nine involved no injuries at all.
 Some questions and answers about how different groups define a school shooting:

 WHAT IS THE EVERYTOWN FOR GUN SAFETY ORGANIZATION AND WHAT DEFINITION DOES IT USE?